-Looking to spruce up your morning coffee routine?
-Try adding a touch of rosemary to your brew.
-This fragrant herb not only imparts a unique and delightful flavor but also offers some potential health benefits such as memory-enhancing properties, which might be precisely what you need to kickstart your day.
+Looking to 'spruce' up your morning coffee routine?
+Try adding a touch of rosemary to your brew!
+This fragrant herb not only imparts a unique and delightful flavor but also offers some potential health benefits, which might be precisely what you need to kickstart your day.

 With each sip, you'll appreciate the subtle, earthy tones rosemary brings to your cup.
 So let's explore the five ways you can make rosemary coffee and transform your morning drink into something truly special.